ShorelineCrypto/cheetahcoin/doc/build-generic.md

 Building dependencies
 ---------------------
-CHTACOIN inherited the `depends` folder from Bitcoin, which contains all dependencies required to build CHTACOIN.
-These dependencies must be built before CHTACOIN can actually be built.
+CHEETAHCOIN inherited the `depends` folder from Bitcoin, which contains all dependencies required to build CHEETAHCOIN.
+These dependencies must be built before CHEETAHCOIN can actually be built.
 To do so, perform the following:

 ```bash
 $ cd depends